madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 :math:`F(x, y), f(x, y), g(x, y), h(x, y), ..., A(a, b, c, ...), B(a, b, c, ...), C(a, b, c, ...), ...`
 the algorithm is again linear with respect to the coefficients :math:`A`, :math:`B` and :math:`C`, even if it is not linear with respect to :math:`a, b, c, ...`.
 But it always reverts to a linear regression.
-The method of "least squares" effectively consists of finding the minimum of:
+The "least squares" method effectively consists of finding the minimum of:

     .. math::